 What things you should learn to be great at consumer goods

-As said consulting projects in consumer goods businesses are very demanding.
+As said consulting projects in consumer goods, businesses are very demanding.
 Therefore, make sure that you are well prepared to handle the big load of work that you will have to face during the consulting project.
-Below what I suggest mastering.
+Below is what I suggest mastering.

 - Market Research.
 During projects in consumer goods you will have to do a lot of market and consumer research to understand what segments of customers there are, what are the sales channels, what competitors your client has to face and how do they differ.
 Make sure that you are familiar with the ways to get the information and analyze it.
 For more check my post on How to conduct market research during consulting projects